ZsoltTanko/inline-llm-lens/docs/ARCHITECTURE.md

 **Capture.** `SelectionCaptureService.captureForHotkey()` runs strategies in priority order and tags the resulting `ContextBundle` with the method that produced it:

 1. `.accessibility` — `AXUIElementCopyAttributeValue(focusedElement, kAXSelectedTextAttribute)`, with a bounded BFS through children if the focused element doesn't directly expose selected text.
 Many apps put the focused element on a container (window, scroll view) and the actual text-bearing element is a descendant.
-2. `.clipboardFallback` — only if the user opted in (Settings → Capture).
-Saves the current pasteboard, simulates Cmd+C via `CGEvent`, reads the result, restores the pasteboard.
+2. `.clipboardFallback` — Cmd+C simulation. **On by default.** Saves the current pasteboard, simulates Cmd+C via `CGEvent`, reads the result, restores the pasteboard.
+The only path that captures *highlighted* text in apps where AX returns nothing (Chrome, Cursor, Slack, most Electron).
+Runs *before* `.clipboardCurrent` so an active selection wins over whatever stale text happens to be on the clipboard.
+3. `.clipboardCurrent` — read `NSPasteboard.general` as-is, no mutation.
+Picks up the case "I just copied something and want to ask about it" without requiring a selection.
-3. `.manualInput` — empty bundle with no selection.
+4. `.manualInput` — empty bundle with no selection.
 The panel opens with a text field for the user to type/paste into.

 The Services entry point (`.servicesInput`) bypasses this orchestration entirely — macOS hands the selected text directly to `ServicesHandler` via the system pasteboard, which is the most reliable capture method.